 The purpose of this employer information circular is to inform County Offices of Education, School Districts, Community Colleges and Charter Schools of common employer audit findings and provide guidance to avoid these findings in the future.

-The purpose of this circular is to alert employers that the creditable compensation limit for Defined Benefit CalSTRS 2% at 62 members and Cash Balance participants subject to the California Public Employees’ Pension Reform Act of 2013 (PEPRA) has changed for the 2014-15 fiscal year.
-The creditable compensation limit applies to compensation creditable to the Defined Benefit (DB), the Defined Benefit Supplement (DBS), and the Cash Balance (CB) Benefit programs.
+The purpose of this circular is to inform employers of the creditable compensation limit for Defined Benefit CalSTRS 2% at 62 members and Cash Balance participants subject to the California Public Employees’ Pension Reform Act of 2013 (PEPRA) for the 2015-16 fiscal year.

 Electronic privacy is crucial for the ongoing success of the Internet as a convenient means to provide customer service.
 Your personal information will be used only to conduct CalSTRS-related business.